conduitio-labs/conduit-connector-dynamodb/README.md

           # Type: string
           # Required: no
           aws.accessKeyId: ""
+          # AWS AssumeRoleChain.
+Optional - if not provided, the connector will
+          # use the default credential chain.
+          # Type: string
+          # Required: no
+          aws.assumeRoleArn: ""
           # AWS secret access key.
 Optional - if not provided, the connector
           # will use the default credential chain (environment variables, shared
           # credentials file, or IAM role).
 For production environments, it's